MauroDataMapper/docs/docs/rest-api/resources/catalogue-item.md

 ## Reference files

-Reference files (or attachments) can be stored alongside various catalogue items to suppliment information about the catalogue item.
+Reference files (or attachments) can be stored alongside various catalogue items to supplement information about the catalogue item.
 Reference files have the following structure:

 === "Response body (JSON)"
     ```json